rjfaust/cmps3360/syllabus.md

 The Code of Academic Conduct applies to all students, full-time and part-time, in Tulane University.
 Tulane University expects and requires behavior compatible with its high standards of scholarship.
 By accepting admission to the university, a student accepts its regulations (i.e., Code of Academic Conduct and Code of Student Conduct) and acknowledges the right of the university to take disciplinary action, including suspension or expulsion, for conduct judged unsatisfactory or disruptive.

 While discussion between peers is encouraged, unless otherwise indicated, students must submit their own work.
-Studetns may **not** read or copy a classmates solution or copy solutions from the web - this includes AI generated solutions. **We will be running checks on the code turned in for plagiarism.
+Students may **not** read or copy a classmates solution or copy solutions from the web - this includes AI generated solutions. **We will be running checks on the code turned in for plagiarism.
 If plagiarism is detected the minimum penalty is a 0 on the assignment and being reported, however, you may automatically fail this course at the discretion of the instructor or Honor Board.**

 For more information about the honor board process and the code of academic conduct please see the [NTC Academic Integrity Website](https://college.tulane.edu/academics/academic-integrity).